davebalmer/sniplicity/README.md

 # sniplicity

-Simple comment-based HTML build system that lets you reuse code snippets with simple variables and conditional inclusion.
+Simple comment-based static HTML build system that lets you reuse code snippets with simple variables and conditional inclusion.
 Great for building static websites with less hassle.

 - static page builder
 - all commands are embedded in HTML comments